ErpNetDocs/tech/advanced/scripting/domain-model/advanced-examples.md

 });
 ```

-This query returns all customers whose number is `'0'`, as well as customers where the number property is not set at all.
+This query returns all customers whose number is `'0'`, as well as customers where the number data attribute is not set at all.

 ### Limit the number of results returned